-On this page, we take a general look at how to calculate the memory usage of a Java object,
+How to calculate the memory usage of Java objects

 In general, the heap memory used by a Java object in Hotspot consists of: